rafaellatado/rafaellatado/README.md

 ## Hello, I'm Rafael! 👋 What's up?
-I am a Brazilian and Portuguese web software developer currently based in Rio de Janeiro, focused on creating intuitive and responsive web applications.
+I am a Brazilian & Portuguese web software developer currently based in Rio de Janeiro, focused on creating intuitive and responsive web applications.
 Having a solid foundation in HTML, CSS, JavaScript, and a primary focus on React, I bring a keen eye for design and functionality to every project I work on.
 My background in Audiovisual Communication also enhances my approach to design, emphasizing visual storytelling and user experience, which I integrate seamlessly into my Front-End development work.
 Additionally, I am studying Node.js and working on new projects at Driven Full-Stack bootcamp.

 ## Technologies and skills:
 - JavaScript